MicrosoftDocs/dynamics-365-project-operations/articles/expense/new-expense-mobile-app-install-and-configure.md

 ## Refresh virtual entities in Dataverse
 > [!Note]
 >  This step is optional.
-Virtual entities in **Dataverse** will be refreshed automatically as part of installtion process.
-Virtual entities within **Dataverse** will refresh automatically during the installation process.
-Only execute this step if you face any data-related issues on the Mobile app screens.
+Virtual entities in Dataverse are refreshed automatically as part of installation process.
+Only perform this step if you face data-related issues on the Mobile app screens.

-Once the code components for canvas apps have been enabled, the next crucial step is to enable the virtual entities used in the Dynamics 365 expense management mobile app.
+Once the code components for canvas apps are enabled, the next crucial step is to enable the virtual entities used in the Dynamics 365 expense management mobile app.
 This action ensures that the canvas app can utilize the most up-to-date metadata of these virtual entities to enhance the overall functionality and user experience of the app.
 For more information, see [Refresh virtual entities](https://github.com/MicrosoftDocs/dynamics-365-unified-operations-public/blob/9ae4c7446f720f42f694048cd3561515569b7e98/articles/fin-ops-core/dev-itpro/power-platform/enable-virtual-entities.md#refresh-virtual-entity-metadata).

 The following list shows the entities that need to be refreshed.